 One widely understood benefit of Physical Web beacons is that they can be deployed without apps.
 Their content can be accessed by Physical Web enabled browsers.
 A growing number of browsers such as Google’s Chrome, Mozilla’s Project Magnet, or Opera can scan for nearby Physical Web content.

 What is not as well known is that the Physical Web is just as friendly to apps.
 The benefits of direct access content is easily extended to apps.
 An app can add a “nearby button” and allow users to immediately scan for nearby Physical Web content.
 What’s more, the Physical Web content available may be curated so that app users only see content relevant to the app versus the entire universe of Physical Web content.
 This makes for a quick way to add a content-rich, inbound proximity functionality to apps.

 Surprisingly, the Physical Web is also the simplest proximity technology for native app development.
-It is possible to custom-brand a Physical Web scanner and push it live to the app store in a couple of days.
+It is possible to custom-brand a Physical Web browser and push it live to the app store in a couple of days.
 That time includes content creation and beacon installation, resulting in dramatic cost and time-to-market reductions compared to other mobile proximity campaigns.
 It also makes it possible to deploy content-rich native apps for small retailers, bars, events, etc., that cater to as little as a few hundred loyal patrons.

 The speed and simplicity that content can be created and updated is a major benefit of the Physical Web.
 In most cases, content creation does not require a developer’s help.
 Because content is available to both apps and browsers, it is managed outside of both.
 This greatly simplifies content management by leveraging existing web tools.
 Content can incorporate any existing video, audio, and images.
 New content also can be quickly produced.